Surfing Zandvoort, Netherlands: Best Surf Lessons and Travel Guide

 Best Season to Surf Zandvoort

-- The High Swell Season: September to March.
+• The High Swell Season: September to March.
 This period experiences the strongest North Sea energy.
-The swells are more frequent and provide powerful rides through sections that can become quite hollow.
-The offshore winds are more common, though the water and air temperatures require high-quality winter gear.
+The waves are more powerful during this time, although the conditions are much colder.

 Surf Spots and Beaches in Zandvoort